marcotoronto/rdm-test/content/03_create_readme.md

 <p style="margin-bottom: 20px"></p>

 Cornell University’s <a href="https://data.research.cornell.edu/content/readme" target="_blank">Guide to writing “readme” style metadata</a> provides a thorough description of the content that you should consider including in your README file.
-It also provides a <a href="https://cornell.app.box.com/v/ReadmeTemplate" target="_blank">template</a> readme.txt file for you to work from.

-<p style="margin-bottom: 30px"></p>
+<p style="margin-bottom: 50px"></p>

 ### The Style
 How you write your README is as important as the information you include.
 Always remember to be as clear as possible.
 The following are some best practices related to data documentation: